Hbvsa/hbvsa.github.io/_portfolio/RAG.md

 ## Retrieval

-Retrieval using OpenAIEmbedding for the documents and Chroma vectorstore casted as a retriever
+Embed the documents using OpenAIEmbeddings and Chroma vectorstore casted as a retriever for the retrieval

 ```python
 # Index
 from langchain_openai import OpenAIEmbeddings